MOBILITY HUBS

 West Yorkshire Combined Authority

 WYCA have plans for a network of inclusive mobility hubs for Leeds & Wakefield including a range of shared modes, using funding from the City Region Sustainable Transport Settlement (CRSTS).
-Consultations have been carried out on proposed locations at Otley and Calderdale.
+Mobility hubs are being developed at the rail stations in Todmoden, Mytholmroyd and Sowerby Bridge to link to the local car club and provide enhanced cycle storage and landscaping.

 Scotland